 Content Additional information

-Be familiar with and be able to use: Students should be able to use these operators
+Be familiar with and be able to use: Students should be able to use these operators within their

-• equal to within their own programs and be able to interpret them when used within algorithms.
-Note that different
+equal to own programs and be able to interpret them when used within algorithms.
+Note that different languages may use

-not equal to languages may use different symbols to represent these operators.
+• not equal to different symbols to represent these operators.

 • less than

-greater than
+• greater than

 less than or equal to

-greater than or equal to.
+• greater than or equal to.

-In assessment material we will use the following symbols:

-$=$, \neq , $<$, $>$, \leq , \geq
+In assessment material we will use the following symbols: =, \neq , <, >, \leq , \geq